inventwo/ioBroker.vis-inventwo/README.md

 ## Changelog / Änderungsprotokoll

 ### 1.0.0
-- Widget background and content opacity, Switch can be changed from boolean to value ...
+- Widget background and content opacity, Switch can be changed from boolean to value, changed icons from white to black, added seamless backgrounds

 ### 0.1.2
 - Bug fixes